xcart/xc5-manual/en/modules/xc4_to_xc5_migration_wizard/how_xc4_to_xc5_migration_wizard_works.md

 The step for removing duplicate images in the process of data migration has been added to rid the store of redundant image data.
 At this step, the module checks whether any product variants are using the same image as the main product, and if a duplicate image is found, the image of the main product is removed.
 Whether any two images are the same is determined based on the image hash.

-The following settings are available via etc/config.local.php:
+The following settings are available via the file ``[xcart_dir]/etc/config.local.php`` in your X-Cart 5 installation:

 *   **migration_chunk_length** - number of records to be processed during one iteration;